alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 ## Scope

-Group contact is a descriptive term.
+Group contact is a descriptive term with scope guardrails.

 It names an aggregate contact condition.

-It does not decide whether any participant is right, wrong, real, unreal, recognized, unrecognized, original, derivative, or absorbed.
+It does not decide whether any participant is right, wrong, recognized, unrecognized, original, derivative, or absorbed.

 It does not claim that group contact is harmful.